dipranjan/dsinterviewqns/_sources/contents/Algorithms/Tree based approaches.md

 - Post each iteration we will have a weak learner using which we will calculate 2 things:
 	- the updated weights of each $N$ observation for the next iteration
 	- the weight that the weak learner itself will have on the final output, in each of the $t$ iterations we will have a learner $h_1$, $h_2$, $h_3$ .. $h_t$ each of which will be combined to make the final model, the weight of each of these individual learners in the final output is given by $\alpha_t$.
 The models with low error rate will have higher values of $\alpha_t$ and hence higher weight in the final output.
+- Before you apply the AdaBoost algorithm, you should specifically remove the Outliers.
+Since AdaBoost tends to boost up the probabilities of misclassified points and there is a high chance that outliers will be misclassified, it will keep increasing the probability associated with the outliers and make the progress difficult.

 ```{figure} ../Algorithms/images/image10.PNG
 ---